This post explores the ancient Tarring fig gardens located in South Street, Tarring, Worthing.

 by Thomas A Becket*

-Roger Davis tells us that this claim was implausible.
+Roger Davis explains that this claim is unlikely to be accurate.

 *Historical note by the post author: It cannot be proved that Thomas Becket visited Tarring.
 Source: British History Online – West Tarring.

-The garden was sold off in large part to provide room for a new development that is now called Bishop’s Close.
+Over time, the garden was sold off in large part to make way for a new development now called Bishop’s Close.

-The legend of the beccafico bird that visits the Tarring fig gardens once a year
+Transitioning to local legend: The fascinating story about the beccafico bird that visits the Tarring fig gardens once a year.

-The beccafico, a small warbler family bird that feeds on figs, is said to migrate from Italy to Tarring once a year for a week in the summer to feast on the ripe figs.
+The beccafico, a small warbler, is said to migrate from Italy to Tarring each summer for a week to feast on ripe figs.

-The bird is said to be sighted only in England in Tarring and [close by] Sompting, where there are also fig orchards, although Roger Davis had not heard of any sightings in recent years if any at all.
+The bird is reportedly found only in England, in Tarring and nearby Sompting, both with fig orchards.
+Roger Davis had not heard of recent sightings, if any.

 Image: Public domain via Wikimedia Commons.

-The property, now known as Bishops Garth was home to Mrs. Humphrey and her daughter, and during summer and winter, the public could enjoy the expansive fig garden.
+The property, now called Bishops Garth, was home to Mrs Humphrey and her daughter during the nineteenth century.
+In both summer and winter, the public could visit and enjoy the extensive fig garden.

-There was a sweet shop, and during the summer they served tea and sold ice cream close to the entrance.
-A wooden house at the far end of the garden provided overnight accommodation for men who cycled from London.
+A sweet shop sold tea and ice cream in summer near the entrance.
+A wooden house at the garden’s far end offered overnight accommodation for men cycling from London.

 Source: Pasttimesproject.co.uk – Lifestory Library.

-You can view a copyrighted image of Mrs. Humphrey’s property (dated 1900 to 1904) at Historic England.
-The photograph is entitled Exterior view of tea room.
+You can view a copyrighted image of Mrs Humphrey’s property (dated 1900 to 1904) at Historic England.
+The photograph is titled Exterior view of tea room.

-This guide provides additional information about the Tarring fig gardens.
+This guide gives more details about the Tarring fig gardens.

-The fig orchard was established in 1745 using cuttings near the Old Palace.
-Local legend holds that Thomas Becket introduced figs to the Palace gardens.
-There were 100 trees in 1830 that produced two thousand dozen figs a year.
+According to the Conservation and Heritage Guide, the fig orchard was established in 1745 with cuttings near the Old Palace.
+Legend says Thomas Becket introduced figs to the Palace Gardens.
+By 1830, 100 trees yielded two thousand dozen figs annually.

-The Humphrey family promoted postal delivery of “ripe figs to any part of the kingdom.”
-The Tarring fig gardens were a well-liked tourist destination and closed to the public in 1937.
-Through the inclusion of a covenant into the sale of the property, an annual public open day was made possible and this open day falls in July.
-The late 1980s building of Bishops Close resulted in a reduction of the garden’s area.
+The Humphrey family also promoted postal delivery of “ripe figs to any part of the kingdom.”
+The gardens were a popular tourist destination until they closed to the public in 1937.
+However, when the property was sold, a covenant was included to allow an annual public open day each July.
+The construction of Bishops Close in the late 1980s reduced the garden’s area.
 Source: Worthing Borough Council – Conservation and Heritage Guide.
 PDF file.

 The Tarring Fig Gardens – Open to The Public Once a Year in July